Battle of Laoshan: China Offensive Phase (Project 14 and Project 17)

 There were two components to the offensive.
-Project 14 was a ground assault and Project 17 was a artillery bombardment.
+Project 14 was a ground assault and Project 17 was an artillery bombardment.
 From 2 to 27 April 1984, China had conducted the heaviest artillery barrage since 1979 against the Vietnamese border region, with more than 60,000 shells pounding 16 districts in Lạng Sơn, Cao Bằng, Hà Tuyên, and Hoàng Liên Sơn Provinces.
 256 artillery pieces bombarded the areas with 414 targets being allegedly hit.
 Decoy ground attacks were used in an attempt to lure PAVN forces into the open so the artillery could hit them.
 This was accompanied by a wave of infantry battalion-sized attacks on 6 April.
 The largest of them took place in Tràng Định District, Lạng Sơn Province, with several Chinese battalions assaulting Hills 820 and 636 near the routes taken during the 1979 invasion at the Friendship Gate.
 Despite mobilizing a large force, the Chinese were either beaten back or forced to abandon captured positions by the next day.
 Chinese documents later revealed that the ground attacks primarily served the diversionary objective, with their scales much lower than that reported by Western sources.

 The PLA launched their assault on Laoshan at 05:00 on 28 April after intense artillery bombardment.
 PLA forces were estimated to outnumber the size of PAVN ones.
 The PLA 40th Division of the 14th Army crossed the border section to the west of the Lô River, while the 31st Division took Hill 1200 on the eastern bank.
 The Vietnamese defenders, including the PAVN 313th Division and 168th Artillery Brigade, were forced to retreat from the hills.
 PLA troops captured the hamlet of Na La, as well as Hills 233, 685 and 468, creating a salient of 2.5 km thrusting into Vietnam.
 These positions were shielded by steep cliffs covered by dense forests along the Thanh Thủy River, and could only be accessed by crossing the exposed eastern side of the Lô River valley.
 In roughly the same timeframe, the PLA conducted a similar operation on Zheyinshan, a nearby hill range east of Laoshan.